spark-mv/cdn/install.md

 If your video servers do not use any content protection algorithms, skip to step 8.

-In case your video URLs use content protection scheme, Hola servers will not be able to download videos, and Hola CDN will not be able to function.
+In case your video URLs use content protection scheme, Hola servers will not be able to download videos, and HolaCDN will not be able to function.
 There are a few ways of dealing with content protection:

-### 7.3.1 Whitelisting Hola CDN servers
+### 7.3.1 Whitelisting HolaCDN servers

-Whitelisting the Hola CDN servers is the fastest way to enable Hola CDN to operate.
+Whitelisting the HolaCDN servers is the fastest way to enable HolaCDN to operate.
 Add the following servers to your list of whitelisted IPs:

 ```
 50.7.1.2